der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|true if the ad is paused.
+boolean|A boolean value that determines if the ad is paused.

 ## <a name="istype"></a>isType
 Returns an object which provides more information about the type of this ad.